 "This [document/publication] is a translation of IHO [document/publication] [name].
 The IHO has not checked this translation and therefore takes no responsibility for its accuracy.
 In case of doubt the source version of [name] in [language] should be consulted."

-The IHO Logo or other identifiers shall not be used in any derived product without prior written permission from the IHB.
+The IHO Logo or other identifiers shall not be used in any derived product without prior written permission from the Secretariat of the IHO.

 IHO Publication M-2